henry2004y/KeyNotes/contents/wave.md

 \omega_{\rm LH} \equiv \sqrt{\frac{\Omega_e^2\Omega_i^2 + \omega_{pi}^2\Omega_e^2}{\omega_{pe}^2 + \Omega_e^2}}
 $$

 The first resonant frequency, $\omega_{\rm UH}$, is greater than the electron cyclotron or plasma frequencies, and is called the _upper hybrid frequency_.
-The second resonant frequency, $\omega_{\rm LH}$, lies between the electron and ion cyclotron frequencies, and is called the _lower hybrid frequency_.
-Unfortunately, there is no simple explanation of the origins of the two hybrid resonances in terms of the motions of individual particles.
+The second resonant frequency, $\omega_{\rm LH}$, lies between the electron and ion cyclotron frequencies, and is called the _lower hybrid frequency_. [@chen2016introduction] gave some nice explanations of the physical origins of these frequencies by looking at the electrostatic electron/ion waves perpendicular to ${\bf B}$.
 At low frequencies, the mode in question reverts to the compressional-Alfvén wave discussed previously.
 Note that the shear-Alfvén wave does not propagate perpendicular to the magnetic field.

 Using the above information, and the easily demonstrated fact that